Joint Law and Business Degrees at The University of Akron

 LAWX 677 Real Estate Law

-LAWX 684 Seminar in Selected Legal Problems
+LAWX 684 Seminar in Selected Legal Problems:

 LAWX 685 Wills, Trusts & Estates

-LAWS 717 Mergers and Acquisitions
+LAWX 717 Mergers and Acquisitions

 *Students without an undergraduate degree in business may be required to take up to six additional credits of foundational coursework.
 Consult with the Director of The School of Accountancy or Associate Director for Graduate Programs to learn more.